dalbay/Express_Tutorial/README.md

 #### Refactor the Application - A Better File Structure

+- To have a separation of concern create different resources for each router; and then put them together in one main app file.
+  The main app.js file is usually used for *middleware declaration*.
+The middleware declared on the top are used for all routes.
 - Create a new folder - "routes" with two files - "tourRoutes.js" and "userRoutes.js"
 - copy and paste the routes into these files
 - next, export the routes from the files